mgorav/semantic-data-catalog/README.md

 In this blog, I will be using [Facebooks similarity based search package](https://faiss.ai)

 ## Model & embedding
-In this blow, I will be [OWL2Vec2 - embedding of OWN ontology](https://arxiv.org/abs/2009.14654)
+In this blow, I will be using [OWL2Vec2 - embedding of OWN ontology](https://arxiv.org/abs/2009.14654)

 **NOTE**
 1. The embedding produced is affected by the language model and ontology configurations (so it's recommended to expriment